tballerini18/Course_Git_CSLG/README.md

-# Course Overview: version control with Git & GitHub
+# Course Overview: Git and GitHub for Efficient Collaborative Programming

 ## 1. DESCRIPTION